 Short-term income protection, also known as STIP, can help you keep up with your rent or mortgage payments and other outgoings if you are made redundant or are too sick to work for a short period of time.
 Read more to find out how you can protect yourself in the short term.
-You may decide to get professional advice from a financial adviser to help you choose.
+You might decide to get professional advice from a financial adviser to help you choose.

 Short-term income protection policy features